 - improving intra- and inter-agency working and better safeguard and promote the welfare of children.

-Local Safeguarding Children Boards have a duty to publish an anonymised version of the Overview Report and Executive Summary of any Serious Case Reviews that they have conducted.
+Local Safeguarding Children Partnerships have a duty to publish an anonymised version of the Overview Report and Executive Summary of any Serious Case Reviews that they have conducted.
 This will include an overview of the case, the terms of reference, conclusions drawn and any recommendations made.

-Serious Case Reviews are a major element of the Safeguarding Board's Learning and Improvement Framework which sets out how the Board will learn lessons from tragic events and put in place measures to reduce the likelihood of such events reoccurring.
+Serious Case Reviews are a major element of the Safeguarding Partnership's Learning and Improvement Framework which sets out how the Partnership will learn lessons from tragic events and put in place measures to reduce the likelihood of such events reoccurring.

 Published serious case reviews (Barnsley)

-The most recent Serious Case Reviews commissioned by Barnsley Safeguarding Children Board.
+The most recent Serious Case Reviews commissioned by Barnsley Safeguarding Children Partnership.

 Published serious case reviews (national)